WAT LAT (วัดลาด)

 Based on an overlay made of the mid-19th century map, the position of Wat Lat is

-located much more south compared with the ruin what we call today Wat Lat; and the
+located much more south compared with the ruin which we call today Wat Lat; and the

 on his 1926 map.
 The mid-19th century map indicates the existence of a prang on an